Visit the Campbell Scientific Forum to submit your question to users around the world.

 What is the largest CompactFlash memory card that can be used with the CR3000 or CR1000?

-With operating system 25 or greater, the CR3000 supports CF cards in sizes up to 16 GB using the TableFile() instruction and TFOption 64.
-For earlier versions of the operating system, the largest CF card size supported is 2 GB.
+With operating system 25 or greater, the CR3000 works with CF cards in sizes up to 16 GB using the TableFile() instruction and TFOption 64.
+For earlier versions of the operating system, the largest compatible CF card size is 2 GB.

 See the application note “A Better Way to Write High-Frequency Data to 16 GB and Smaller CF Cards” for more information.